-By Rebecca Honig, director of content & curriculum
+By Rebecca Honig, chief content & curriculum officer

 This weekend I had an opportunity to listen in to a mixed age conversation about dreams.
 It was a group of PreK-2nd graders.
 Under normal circumstances they’d be meeting in person to do projects, play together, learn together.
 This year, like so many things, they come together over Zoom.